-- 4. To transfer a single annotation, Click on an annotation to highlight the annotation in this window and then click on the other button.
+- 4. To transfer a single annotation, Click on an annotation to highlight the annotation in this window and then click on the button.
 This will place the annotation in the Lithology Summary Window.
 Or, to transfer multiple annotation, Click on a annotation in this window then hold down the CTRL Key and click on subsequent annotations to highlight them.
-Then click on the lithology Summary Window - 5.
-To Transfer a range of annotation Click on a annotation in this window then hold down the SHIFT Key and click on the last annotation to highlight the entire range.
+Then click on the button.
+This will place all the annotation in the Lithology Summary Window - To Transfer a range of annotation Click on a annotation in this window then hold down the SHIFT Key and click on the last annotation to highlight the entire range.
 You can also hold down the CTRL Key and click on subsequent annotations to highlight them.
-Then, click on the other button.
+Then, click on the output button.
 This will place all the highlighted annotations in the Lithology Summary Window.